Have you found what you were looking for? Ask our dermatology nurse specialist a question anytime.

 Risks: know your skin type

-Most Irish people have fair skin which burns easily and tans poorly, so are particularly vulnerable to sun damage and skin cancer.
+Most people living in Ireland have fair skin which burns easily and tans poorly, so are particularly vulnerable to sun damage and skin cancer.

 Know your skin type